-Supervisors will remind children of table manners to be observed in the dining room, such as using a knife and fork for all meals, not leaving the table until eating has finished, speaking in appropriate voices, walking in the dining room, eating food in an acceptable manner, drinking from a beaker, or using a straw and leaving a cleared space at the end of their meal.
+Supervisors and staff in the hall will remind children of table manners to be observed in the dining room, such as using a knife and fork for all meals, not leaving the table until eating has finished, speaking in appropriate voices, walking in the dining room, eating food in an acceptable manner, drinking from a beaker, or using a straw and leaving a cleared space at the end of their meal.
 Children must not move from one table to another while having their lunch.